 The Pentlatch were nearly exterminated by the 1860s, seventy years after the Spanish first landed on the shores of “Isla de Larena,” due to smallpox and other European diseases introduced with colonisation.

 Ja-dai-aich Kayak Instruction was named to honour the original peoples of this island, who undoubtedly knew its waters with an intimacy we can only feign.

 Raised on the sea air and rain of coastal Bristish Columbia, my paddling career really began in a Klepper, asleep between my parents' legs.
-At the ripe age of 18, I took my first kayak instructor course and in 2005 began working as an instructor with Ecomarine Paddlesport Centres, slowly turning my passion into a career.
+In 2005, I took my first kayak instructor course and began working as an instructor with Ecomarine Paddlesport Centres, slowly turning my passion into a career.

 In 2010, I undertook my first major sea kayak expedition, a two month journey along the BC coast as part of the Pipedreams Project team.
 I caught the expedition fever and began working for NOLS in 2013, leading multi-week wilderness expeditions in Alaska, Baja California, British Columbia and the Yukon.